NBA 2K13

-NBA 2K13 is a 2012 basketball video game developed by Visual Concepts and published by 2K Sports.
-It was released on September 19, 2012 for the Android, iOS, Microsoft Windows, PlayStation 3, PlayStation Portable, Wii and Xbox 360.
+NBA 2K13 is a 2012 basketball video game developed by Visual Concepts and published by 2K.
+It was released in October 2012 for Android, iOS, Microsoft Windows, PlayStation 3, PlayStation Portable, Wii and Xbox 360.
 A version for the Wii U was also released as a launch title in North America, and in December for the PAL region.
 Blake Griffin of the Los Angeles Clippers, Kevin Durant of the Oklahoma City Thunder, and Derrick Rose of the Chicago Bulls are the cover athletes, and they are all shown in dunking positions.
 NBA 2K13 is the successor to NBA 2K12, succeeded by NBA 2K14 in the NBA 2K series and is the fourteenth installment in the 2K series.
 The game was executive produced by rapper Jay-Z, who designed the game and curated its soundtrack.
 It is also the fourth and last NBA 2K game to be released on both the Wii and PlayStation Portable, the only installment available on the Wii U, and the last to be available on pure handheld systems.